mohanmca/professional_certification/algorithms/Course/Part2/DirectedGraph.md

 ## Strongly-connected components

+* SCC is maximal set of mutually reachable nodes
 * Vertices v and w are strongly connected
   1. if there is both a directed path from v to w
   1. And a directed path from w to v.